 If you want to buy herbs online, then look no further than the impressive array that we have to offer.
 The methods of drying vary from product to product, so you will find some are available as freeze-dried herbs and others as traditionally dried herbs.
-Whichever drying style or particular herb is your preference, we are confident that you will be impressed with the selection of herbs online that are available to order.
+Whichever drying style or particular herb is your preference, we are confident that you will be impressed with the selection online that are available to order.

 For centuries, people have been picking wild herbs in their prime and preserving them for use at a later date as cooking herbs.
 This is achieved by drying them out traditionally tied in bunches.
 Nowadays, we still pick fresh herbs and dry them, not only in cottage gardens but also on a commercial scale.
-The drying of herbs retains their flavour, in fact flavours are often intensified by the drying process.
+The drying retains their flavour, in fact flavours are often intensified by the drying process.

 Herbs are generally the green leaves or fleshy stems of non-woody seed-bearing plants that are used in flavouring, medicine, perfume or as cooking herbs.
 The exceptions are perennial shrubs such as Bay and Rosemary, which do have woody stems but their leaves are used as culinary herbs.

 Traditionally, dried herbs are air-dried and the results are very much dependant upon the moisture and volatile oil content of the plants plus the strength of their leaves and stems.
 For instance, strong leaves such as Bay, Oregano, Kaffir Lime leaves and Rosemary will keep their shape once they have been dried.
 These types of herbs can be simply allowed to dry out in the air slowly.

 Fragile and tender plants, such as Parsley, Chives, Tarragon, Basil and Mint need to be dried out in less time as they have a higher moisture content and may perish if left to dry too slowly.
 In order to speed up the drying process, they can be commercially air-dried with the assistance of ovens or dehydrators.